 - System requirements are minimal

-Consider your web server and usage needs before making a decision.
+Consider your web server and usage before making a decision.

-When we compare Centos vs Ubuntu, Ubuntu is a good choice for beginners or those who like to implement new products as they are released.
+Centos vs Ubuntu?
+Ubuntu is a good choice for beginners or those who like to implement new products as they are released.
 If you hate dealing with updates breaking your server, CentOS might be a better choice.

-When it comes to security, stability, and functionality levels – we can help you choose the system best suited to your business needs.
+Here we compared Centos vs Ubuntu based on security, stability, and functionality levels – if you still have questions we can help you choose the system best suited to your business needs.